knights-analytics/hugot/README.md

 ```

 Hugot will load the model, process the input, and write the results in the output folder.
-Note that the hugot cli currently expects the input in a specific format: json lines with an "input" key containing the string to process.
+Note that the Hugot cli currently expects the input in a specific format: json lines with an "input" key containing the string to process.
 Example:

 ```